Psychologist at NZ Ministry of Education, Bay of Plenty

 Kua rite koe mō tēnei mahi? | Are you ready to make a difference?

-All applications must be submitted online.
-If this opportunity interests you, please submit your cover letter and resume by using the ‘apply' button.
-In your cover letter we'd like to know:
+All applications must be submitted online via the link below.
+There is more information about this position in the job description attached.
+If this opportunity interests you, please submit your cover letter and CV by using the ‘Apply for this job' link below.

 Please note that applications may be assessed as they are received, and we will progress suitable candidates to interview during that time.
 We also reserve the right to close our advertising early if a successful candidate is found.